 We have ranked the countries below in terms of their global peace score (Source: Wikipedia) (a lower score indicates more safety).
-Purely based on peace index, it turns out that most of these countries (except Senegal & Namibia) are safer than South Korea with a peace score of 1.867.
+Purely based on peace index, it turns out that Ghana, Sierra Leone, Gambia and Senegal are safer than South Korea.

 Safest Countries in Africa to Visit in 2023